 By the 15th of each month, Provider shall submit a separate properly completed invoice For Title IA, IIA, IIIA, and IVA with appropriate back-up documentation attached so that payment may be made.
-MPS will only issue one check for the Title I, Title IV invoice.
-A separate check will be issued for the Title III invoice.
+MPS will only issue one check for the Title IA, Title IVA invoice.
+A separate check will be issued for the Title IIIA invoice.
 Please ensure that all documentation is complete before submitting an invoice.
 Expenditures not properly documented will be disallowed.
-The vendor shall notify MPS when Invoices are uploaded to OneDrive A properly submitted Title IA invoice, separate Title IIIA invoice, and separate Title IVA invoice must be submitted electronically and include all of the following for each invoice:
+The vendor shall notify MPS when Invoices are uploaded to OneDrive A properly submitted Title IA invoice, separate Title IIA invoice, separate Title IIIA invoice, and separate Title IVA invoice must be submitted electronically and include all of the following for each invoice: